phsihn/githubsearch/README.md

-A simple web application that searches Github for user accounts.
+A web application that searches Github for user accounts.
 Searches users using GitHub API and displays their public repo and github profile information.
 Created using - React, Bootstrap, Github API

 # Github Account Search - https://githubfinder051195.netlify.com/